 Archeologists found a cat’s jawbone dating back 8,000 years.
 That discovery in 1983 proved that cats were already domesticated long before the 19th century.
 In 2004, a site in Cyprus revealed a cat buried with a human, showing that cats were not only domesticated almost 10,000 years ago but that they were beloved.
 Then in 2007, researchers discovered that cats were domesticated in the Near East over 12,000 years ago.

 Over these thousands of years, cats have served us as dedicated hunters and mousers.
-On top of that, they’ve been royal companions and family pets.
+On top of that, they’ve been loyal companions and family pets.
 Cats are symbols of good luck, and their purring may even help us heal!
 Having a cat in the home could also lower our blood pressure.
 Yes — even the mischievous cats may be good for our health.

 RELATED: WHY DO CATS PURR?